Miss Anesu Dodzo

 Proceeding in Private

-5. Ms Vignoles made an unopposed application for this case to be heard entirely in private.
-The reasons were self-explanatory, this being a case of alleged mental and/or physical ill health.
-The Panel decided it was appropriate for this application to be granted, in accordance with the provisions of Rule 10.1.
+5. Ms Wills made an application for this case to be heard entirely in private on the basis that the Allegation solely relates to the Registrant’s health.
+The Panel decided to allow the application pursuant to Rule 10(1)(a) of the Health and Care Professions Council (Health Committee) (Procedure) Rules 2003.
 Accordingly, the Panel directed that the whole of the hearing should be held in private.

 History of Hearings for Miss Anesu Dodzo